rustykitty/whitespace/README.md

 The programs have only been tested with macOS 15.3.2 and Python 3.12.9.
 If there are issues with running on other platforms, please let me know, preferrably by opening an issue.

-Additionally, there may be bugs, particularly in the `whitespace` program.
+Additionally, there may be bugs, especially around the Whitespace interpreter's handling of labels, jumps, and heap access (I have not done testing for those).
 Please open an issue for these as well.

-TO-DO list:
+Whitespace or Whitespace Assembly programs included in this repository are either taken from Wikipedia, taken from the Esolangs Wiki, or written by myself.

+TODO:

 - Make labels more efficient